conveyor-mq/conveyor-mq/README.md

 #### manager.enqueueTasks

 Enqueues multiple tasks in a single transaction.
+Returns a promise which resolves with a list of `TaskResponse`'s.

 ```js
 const task1 = { data: { x: 1 } };